Research Fellow in Bioinformatics

-Nathan has almost 15 years experience in the field of bioinformatics with expertise in genomics, transcriptomics, system biology, phylogenetics, bioinformatics training, Linux systems administration, high-performance and cloud computing.
+Nathan has over 15 years experience in the field of bioinformatics with expertise in genomics, transcriptomics, system biology, phylogenetics, bioinformatics training, Linux systems administration, pipeline development, high-performance and cloud computing.

 Nathan's background was first in biology, by undergraduate training, and then in bioinformatics by PhD.
 During his PhD he investigated the location of the root, the oldest part, of the eukaryotic tree of life.
 It was here where he learned about phylogenetics and molecular sequence analysis.
 At this time he was also exposed to high-performance computing infrastructure and the Linux operating system.
 In addition, he became involved in Open Source projects with contributions to BioPerl in the form of writing unit tests.

 Following his PhD he took up a bioinformatics postdoctoral position on a project looking at the range margins of Arabidopsis lyrata ssp. petraea.
 It was here where Nathan was first exposed to the 'omics.
 His principle role was to analyse microarray data as well as to integrate datasets coming from transcriptomics, metabolomics, proteomics, population genetics and ecological studies.
 During this time, Nathan was responsible for the systems administration of several Linux machines and was first exposed to metabolomics data analysis.